 Lawyer by trade.
 Businessman by nature.
 Driven to innovate.
 Jim Farrin is Founder and President of the Law Offices of James Scott Farrin — one of the largest and most successful plaintiffs’ practices in the Southeast.

-Since then, it has recovered over $750 million in gross for over 30,000 clients.
-And that’s not counting the $1.25 billion it had a lead role in recovering in an historic class action lawsuit against the United States government on behalf of 18,400 farmers who were discriminated against.
+Since then, it has recovered over $1 billion in gross for over 43,000 clients.
+And that’s not counting the $1.25 billion it had a lead role in recovering in a historic class action lawsuit against the United States government for discriminating against 18,400 farmers.

 One of the things Jim set out to do when he built the firm was to provide quality legal representation while operating a firm that mass-marketed effectively and ran efficiently.
 What he has learned is that data, not feelings or impressions, is needed to drive decisions.
 And his firm long ago discovered that growth and productivity come from operational efficiencies.

-To run cases more efficiently and manage their firm more effectively, they decided to build a better mousetrap.
+To run cases more efficiently and manage their firm more effectively, the Farrin team decided to build a better mousetrap.
 So they created their own case management software and that’s how GrowPath was born.

 Jim Farrin received his J.D., with honors, from Duke University School of Law.
 He received his B.A., Phi Beta Kappa, in Philosophy from Trinity College in Hartford, Connecticut.